krzmknt/mkdr/README.md

 # mkdr

-RaC(Repositories as Code):`mkdr` (re)organizes direcotries and files according to a configuration file.
+RaC(Repositories as Code): `mkdr` (re)organizes direcotories and files according to a configuration file.

 ## Install
 ```